DDantalion/CSE232B/readme.md

 - `lru`: least recently used.
 - `rrip`: RRIP with an aging loop.
 - `fifo`: first in, first out.
-- `scheduler`: warmup-based dynamic selector over `ml`, `lru`, `rrip`, and `fifo`.
+- `scheduler`: warmup-based dynamic selector over LPC (`ml`), `lru`, `rrip`, and `fifo`.

-The scheduler starts with real `ml` for the warmup period.
-During warmup it measures the real ML hit rate and maintains metadata-only shadow tables for `lru`, `rrip`, and `fifo`.
-After warmup, it freezes to the best policy.
-If the selected policy is not `ml`, new cache hints no longer enter the ML predictor queue, avoiding continued embedding/prediction overhead.
+## Scheduler Workflow

+In the code, the LPC policy is named `ml`.

+1. The scheduler initially sets `current_policy = ml`.
+2. During the first `scheduler_warmup = 200` seconds:
+   - The real cache uses LPC.
+   - The predictor is allowed to compute `prob_has_next`.
+   - The scheduler maintains three metadata-only shadow tables to simulate `lru`, `rrip`, and `fifo`.
+   - The LPC hit rate is measured using the real cache hit rate.
+3. After the warmup period ends:
+   - The scheduler compares the real LPC hit rate with the three shadow hit rates.
+   - It selects one final policy and freezes that choice.
+   - If the LPC hit rate is greater than the best shadow hit rate plus the threshold, it chooses LPC.
+The threshold offsets LPC's predictor overhead.
+   - Otherwise, it chooses the best-performing traditional eviction policy among `lru`, `rrip`, and `fifo`.
+4. After final selection:
+   - If the final policy is not LPC, new requests are no longer enqueued to the predictor.
+   - If the final policy is LPC, the predictor continues to run.

 Default scheduler settings: